Inclusion vs. Belonging: A Caregiver’s Reflection

 And what happened in those spaces?
 He was calm.
 Regulated.
 At peace.

 The truth is, people with autism are deeply sensitive to the emotional energy around them.
-When they sense discomfort, pity, or quiet resistance, it can manifest in their behavior.
 When they’re placed in environments where they’re technically “included” but not truly accepted, it creates an unspoken tension—and they feel it.
+When they sense discomfort, pity, or quiet resistance, it can easily manifest in behavior.
+To make things worse, there is a pressure to control or mitigate that behavior.
+This is so important to remember especially for kids/adults with Autism who have IDD and don't have the skillset to advocate for themselves.

 I spent years meditating on this.
 And now I know: it’s not about whether someone is included among neurotypical peers.
-It’s about finding those spaces—regardless of age, background, or diagnosis—where they are met with kindness, patience, and genuine acceptance.
+It’s about finding those spaces—regardless of age, background, or diagnosis—where our loved ones are met with kindness, patience, and genuine acceptance.

 Whether it's a group of elders, young kids, peers with disabilities, or a mix of people—what matters most is this: